bennycardenas/Codeup_Exercises/README.md

 # Codeup Examples

-This is my personalrepository of exercises I have complete
+This is my repository of exercises I have worked on while at CodeUp

-## Exercises
+## Some subjects covered in Exercises
 - HTML
 - CSS
 - Bootstrap
 - JavaScript
+- jQuery
+- AJAX
+- API's
+- JSON
+- PHP